insipidmoxie/SynergyRefresher/README.md

 4)
 Almost there!
-Right click on the synergy_refresher_2.py file and click Edit with IDLE.
+Right click on the synergy_refresher_public.py file and click Edit with IDLE.

-At the top there will be text that says 'replace this text with your synergy username' and the same with the password.
-Replace it with your username and password (the username is the intelling email), leaving the quotation marks intact.
+Near the top (lines 18-21) there will be text that says 'replace this text with your synergy username' and the same with the password.
+Replace it with your username and password (the username is the intelling email), LEAVING THE QUATATION MARKS INTACT.

 After this you should be good to press run -> run module and you are DONE!